Chamomile-Infused Hot Process Soap---Soothing on the Skin!

 Hugs & Self-Reliance,

 P.S.
-Don't forget to sign up for the HHH Newsletter!
-When you do, I'll send you a free gift: my eBook on How to Relax Using Herbs to download and enjoy.
+Don't forget to sign up for the Newsletter!
+When you do, I'll send you three free gifts: my eBook on How to Relax Using Herbs to download and enjoy, plus two others!